urvish2930/Esportnewz-Website/README.md

 http://localhost/Esportnewz-Website/admin/admindata.php
 Use it to:

-View user registrations
+View registered users

-Access contact submissions
+Access contact form submissions

 🤝 Contributing
 Contributions are welcome!
-Fork this project, make changes, and submit a pull request.
+Feel free to fork the repo, make improvements, and submit a pull request.

 📄 License
 This project is licensed under the MIT License.